campbellC/polygnome/README.md

 Polygnome is a Python package designed and built for my PhD thesis working with noncommutative algebras, particularly in dealing with the Hochschild cohomology spaces of certain PBW-algebras.
+If you have any questions regarding this package or ideas for development feel free to email me at:
+<center> c (dot) j (dot) campbell (at) ed (dot) ac (dot) uk </center>

 # Contents